 The Region 2 Council and support organization staff have provided updated data on the economy and labor markets throughout this document.
 There is a discussion of progress on the strategies in each of the relevant sections.
 The amended plan also incorporates feedback from a regional survey distributed in June of 2019 and regional input sessions in June and July 2019.
-Staff also conducted several individual conversations with selected individuals, whose perspective might be of interest.
-For instance, we contacted several directors of county school system career and technical education programs.
+Staff also conducted a number of individual conversations with selected individuals, whose perspective might be of particular interest.
+For instance, we contacted a number of directors of county school system career and technical education programs.